 Newfoundland and Labrador

-With the NL Hydro EV rebate program, drivers can receive incentives from $2,500 for the purchase of a new or used BEV, and 1,500 for a new or used PHEV, regardless of its range.
+With the NL Hydro EV rebate program, drivers can receive incentives from $2,500 to purchase a new or used BEV, and $1,500 for a new or used PHEV, regardless of its range.
 Leased EVs still qualify, but the lease must be a minimum of 48 months.
 There is no price cap on eligible vehicles.
 Once you have purchased your EV, you can submit your application package, which must include:

 - A completed and signed rebate application